sletz/eurorack-blocks/documentation/index.md

 ## FAUST Integration

-C++ is not your thing and you prefer to use FAUST instead?
+C++ is not your thing and you prefer to use [FAUST](https://faust.grame.fr), a functional programming language for sound synthesis and audio processing instead?
 Continue here to learn how to create your own module using FAUST.

 - **{doc}`/faust/setup`**